CAU20-Compilers-Team-24/cau-compilers-project/README.md

-# CAU 20-1 Compilers - Term Project: Lexical and Syntax Analyzer
+# CAU 20-1 Compilers - Term Project: Lexical and Syntax Analyzer for A Simplified C Language

 ## System Requirements
 - Tested on Windows 10 and Ubuntu 18.04 LTS